C2SM/processing-chain/doc/source/jobs.rst

 The following jobs are available for use in the processing chain.

 There is some ordering to the jobs, but you have to find out for yourself?
-I think it generally goes like
+I think it generally goes like:

 1.  biofluxes | icbc | meteo | emissions
 2.  int2lm